 - The Investment Committee gives detailed consideration to certain investment matters and has delegated authority to make investment decisions within risk parameters defined by the Trustee Board.
-The members of the Committee are Martine Trouard-Riolle (Chair), Mike Andrews, Stefan Brenk, Ant Donaldson and Keith Plowman.
-Manpreet Rattan (E.ON SE Portfolio Management team) is also a member of the Committee by invitation of the Trustees.
-Keith Plowman has replaced Graeme Thompson, who is now Chair of the Audit Committee.
-The Trustees would like to thank Graeme for his significant contribution to the Investment Committee. - The Audit Committee is responsible for oversight of the scheme's internal controls, risk management, accounting processes and the preparation of the annual report and financial statements.
-The members of the Committee are Graeme Thompson and Adrian Harris.
+The members of the Committee are Martine Trouard-Riolle (Chair), Mike Andrews, Stefan Brenk, Ant Donaldson and Graeme Thompson.
+Björn Siggemann (E.ON SE Pension Finance & Asset Strategy team) is also a member of the Committee by invitation of the Trustees. - The Audit Committee is responsible for oversight of the scheme's internal controls, risk management, accounting processes and the preparation of the annual report and financial statements.
+The members of the Committee are John Harding (Chair) and Adrian Harris.
 Gary Burmiston (Head of International Audit, E.ON) is also a member of the Committee by invitation of the Trustees. - The Determinations Committee is responsible for determining the recipients of benefits payable under discretionary trust and for considering and responding to complaints under the Internal Dispute Resolution Procedure.
-The members of the Committee are Adrian Harris (Chair), Chris Brown, Derek Evans and Sara Leavesley.
+The members of the Committee are Adrian Harris (Chair), Chris Brown, Derek Evans and John Harding.